 Foragers Foods can be purchased direct from the farm, via their online shop

-Gary and Jo also offer click and collect from the farm (by prior arrangement) or free local delivery to the surrounding villages (further details can be found on their website).
+Gary and Jo also offer click and collect from the farm (by prior arrangement) or free local delivery.

-Their products are also sold via local shops and online farmers’ markets such as Stirling NeighbourFood.
+Their products are also sold via local shops and online farmers’ markets such as The Food Hub (G63).

 Tel: 01360 449248 / Mob: 07939 517685